mzogheib/gh-actions-publish-test/README.md

 - Configure GitHub to enforce PR title syntax
   - https://github.com/marketplace/actions/semantic-pull-request
   - Enforce for PRs on the `main` branch only
-- Configure `release-please` to automatically create a release PR on push to `main`
+- Create a workflow to automatically create a release PR on push to `main`
   - https://github.com/google-github-actions/release-please-action
   - Leverages the PR title syntax described above
   - **Note:** a release PR will only be created for releasable units, which are commits pre-fixed with: